Darchula District: Etymology

 Darchula is made of two words "Dar" (ne:दार) and "Chula" (ne:चुला).
 Dar means edge (peak) in Dotyali and Chula means fire stove, literally meaning a fire stove made of three stones (or peaks of three hills/mountains).
 Almost all people in this place used to cook on a fire stove made of three stones.
 Also, there are mountain peaks here which look like a three-stone fire stove.
 The legend says that sage Vyasa cooked his food here on a fire stove of three peaks.

 History

-Darchula was part of Kumaon during Katyuri rule after fall of Katyuris and disintegration of the kingdom, kumaon was divided into numerous small principalities and this region came under the one of the katyuri principality knows as Doti Kingdom, Gorkha annexed Doti in 1790 and made it part of Doti District until 1885.
-After 1885 it became part of Baitadi District.
+Darchula was part of Kumaon during Katyuri rule after fall of Katyuris and disintegration of the kingdom, Kumaon was divided into numerous small principalities and this region came under the Katyuri principality known as Doti Kingdom, Gorkha annexed Doti in 1790 and made it part of Doti District until 1885.
+After 1884 it became part of Baitadi District.
 Baitadi and Dadeldhura had same "Bada-Hakim" (District Administrators) so those two districts used to be jointly called Baitadi-Dadeldhura district, which was formed into a proper Mahakali District after 1956.
 In 1956 four counties (Thums) of Baitadi were separated and made a sub-district of Mahakali district.
 From 1956 to 1962 the Mahakali district had three sub-districts: Dadeldhura, Bitadi and Chamba.

 In 1962, Chamba separately upgraded to a district and named "Darchula District".